 - On the User settings page, specify the required settings for the virtual machine.

 This page of the wizard appears only if the selected specification requires additional customization.

 - On the Ready to complete page, review the details and click Finish.

 When the new virtual machine starts for the first time, the guest operating system runs finalization scripts to complete the customization process.
 The virtual machine might restart several times during this process.

 If the guest operating system pauses when the new virtual machine starts, it might be waiting for you to correct errors, such as an incorrect product key or an invalid user name.
-Open the virtual machine’s console to determine whether the system is waiting for information.
+To determine whether the system is waiting for information, open the virtual machine console.

 What to do next

 If the new virtual machine encounters customization errors while it is starting, the errors are reported using the guest’s system logging mechanism.
-View the errors by opening /var/log/vmware-imc/toolsDeployPkg.log.
+View the errors in the /var/log/vmware-imc/toolsDeployPkg.log file.